sass/sass/proposal/forward-with.md

 The `@forward ... with` semantics builds on the existing proposal for [Executing Files][], and should be understood as modifying and expanding upon the existing execution process rather than being a comprehensive replacement.
+The `AsClause` logic remains unchanged, but is included here for context.

 [Executing Files]: ../accepted/module-system.md#executing-files